 The term Strong Coffee has 2 very different meanings.
 The first can be attributed to taste.
 Does it stand up well to milk and does it provide that powerful hit in an espresso, with the caramel, spice kick.
 In this sense the coffee is usually a darker roasted coffee which typically has more "roast flavours".
 Think of it like flame grilled on the BBQ with the burnt edges.
 Not necessarily a bad thing?
 That's for you to decide.

 Secondly strong coffee can refer to the strength of caffeine within your cup.
 Just because a coffee is roasted longer or darker, doesn't mean it has more or less caffeine.
 You can certainly have a very highly caffeinated light roast coffee.

-So with this in mind, decide what you really want when looking for 'strong coffee'.
-In our gymBrew blend, we combine high caffeine quality coffee beans with a semi dark roast.
-This gives a lovely smooth tasting brew with the kick of caffeine for a little extra buzz.
+So with this in mind, decide what you really want, when looking for 'strong coffee'.
+In our gymBrew blend, we combine high caffeine quality coffee beans with a medium dark roast.
+This gives a lovely smooth tasting brew with the kick of caffeine for an extra buzz.

 The Arabica & Robusta Divide:

 You may have heard of Arabica and Robusta coffee.
 Robusta naturally has roughly twice the caffeine than Arabica coffee beans.
 Robusta is typically regarded as the cheap poor quality bean, which was probably true in the past but you can get some very good Robusta coffees on the market these days, however these can be few and far between.
 It's also worth noting Robusta coffees can be attributed to cheap blends because their high caffeine content helps prevent pests and disease.
 This allows them to grow more abundantly hence the lower price.